Buggy History, Family Crest & Coats of Arms

 Alternatively the name could have been derived from the Saxon names Bucge and Bogue.
 Another source continues this postulation, noting the "Anglo - Saxon landholders named Buga and Bugga, and that these names, together with Bucge, are also ancient German names.
 In fact, at the present day we find Bugge as a surname both in Germany and Scandinavia. "

 The surname Buggy was first found in Dorset, where "the family of Bugg, of the vicinity of Sherborne, have probably an ancestor in John Bugge, who owned land in West Tyneham some time in the 16th century.
 Both Bugg and Bugge were not uncommon names in Oxfordshire in the reign of Edward I. "

 This same source notes that "we learn from Deering's " Nottingham," that in the reign of Mary I., the Bugges, as Merchants of the Staple, were persons of considerable note in the town of Nottingham. "

 But the family was far more widespread and prevalent in the early years, than the aforementioned localization.
 The Hundredorum Rolls of 1273 listed: Bate Bugge, Yorkshire; William Bugge, Oxfordshire; and Osberne Bugge, Oxfordshire.
 The early Yorkshire Poll Tax Rolls of 1379 listed Willelmus Bugge; Robertus Bugg; and Johannes Bugg, 1379 as all holding lands there at that time.

-Important Dates for the Buggy family
+Early History of the Buggy family